BRASIL! Brazilian CurrencyBrazilian Currency| Home | Currency Converter | Brazilian Banknotes/Coins |

 The real is issued in denominations of 1 real (as both a note that is no longer being produced and a coin), 2 reais, 5 reais, 10 reais, 20 reais, 50 reais and 100 reais notes.
 Centavos are issued in denominations of 1 centavo (no longer produced and now VERY rare), 5 centavos, 10 centavos, 25 centavos and 50 centavos.

 At the end of 2009, the U.S. dollar was near an eight year low against the real, having lost a whopping 33+% of its value during 2009 alone.
-Over the past year, the exchange rate of the U.S. dollar (USD) has fluctuated from a low of (BRL) R$1.6974 to a high of (BRL) R$2.2977.
-During the first quarter of 2010, the U.S. dollar has generally maintained a day-to-day exchange rate between approximately (BRL) R$1.70 to (BRL) R$1.80.
-Occasionally (and for a short term), the exchange rate has dipped below (BRL) R$1.70 as well as above (BRL) R$1.80, but these occasions have rarely lasted more than a few days.
+During the past 12 month period, the exchange rate of the U.S. dollar (USD) has fluctuated from a low of (BRL) R$1.5310 to a high of (BRL) R$1.7790.
+Throughout 2010, the U.S. dollar generally maintained a day-to-day exchange rate between (BRL) R$1.70 and (BRL) R$1.80, occasionally dipping below the (BRL) R$1.70 level.
+However, 2011 has thus far been devastating to the dollar.
+By late July, 2011, the dollar has fallen as low as R$1.5310, its lowest level since way before 2008 when the global financial crisis began.

-You may see different exchange rates listed in various places as commercial, tourist and/or parallel.
+You may see different exchange rates listed in various places as commercial, bank, tourist and/or parallel.
 All are usually within a few points of the others.
-The commercial rate is the rate most often used in commercial transactions as well as the one most often used (but not always) by online currency converters.
+The commercial or bank rate is the rate most often used in commercial transactions as well as the one most often used (but not always) by online currency converters.
 The tourist rate is just what it implies, the exchange rate a tourist can expect if exchanging, for example, dollars for reais at an airport, bank, hotel, authorized money exchange or travel agency.
-The tourist rate is usually a little less than the commercial rate.
+The tourist rate is usually a little less than the commercial or bank rate.
 The parallel rate is often the basis used by cambistas (black market money changers).
 For all rates, there is also a different rate depending upon whether you're buying or selling reais or buying or selling another currency (e.g. dollars, euros, pounds, yen, etc.).

 Caution!
 Especially when dealing with money, keep in mind that, in Brazil, the use of commas (,) and periods (.) expressed in numerals is exactly the opposite of what is used in the United States.
 Brazilians use a period (.) instead of a comma (,) —to delineate thousands— and a comma (,) instead of a period (.) —to delineate fractions.
 Normally, an amount in reais is written as R$, consequently, R$ 6,00 (with a comma) is six reais and R$ 6.000 (with a period) is six thousand reais.
 Likewise, for amounts with fractions (centavos), it's 1.045,25 instead of 1,045.25 (one thousand, forty five reais and twenty five centavos) or R$ 10,25 instead of R$ 10.25 (ten reais and twenty five centavos).